Database Files and Filegroups

 - Use filegroups to enable placement of objects on specific physical disks.

 - Put heavily accessed tables and the nonclustered indexes that belong to those tables on different filegroups.
-This will improve performance, because of parallel I/O if the files are located on different physical disks.
+Using different filegroups will improve performance, because of parallel I/O if the files are located on different physical disks.

-- Do not put the transaction log file(s) on the same physical disk that has the other files and filegroups.
+- Don't put the transaction log file(s) on the same physical disk that has the other files and filegroups.

 For more information on transaction log file management recommendations, see Manage the size of the transaction log file.